Giraffe1010/TextProcessing/VirtualEnvironment.md

 ### Step 1: Open/Create Project

-Open your 'project folder' if you already had a project or create a new one
+Open your 'project folder' if you already had a project, or create a new one if you didn't have any.

 ![open folder](img/1-new_project.png)